-(i) Term loan from bank disclosed under Note 14 and Loans repayable on demand from banks disclosed under Note 16 include amounts that have been granted by the banks at a concessional interest rate based on a corporate guarantee provided by the Holding Company.
+(i) Term loan from bank disclosed under Note 14, Current Maturities of Term loan under Note 18 and Loans repayable on demand from banks disclosed under Note 16 include amounts that have been granted by the banks at a concessional interest rate based on a corporate guarantee provided by the Holding Company.
 As per the requirements of Ind AS 109, the Company has computed the deemed financial benefit on the borrowings availed at concessional rate and the said benefit has been taken to Other Equity.
 The financial benefit accounted is being amortised in the Statement of Profit and Loss over the period of the loans.
-The amount of financial benefit taken to Other Equity as at 31st March, 2020 is ₹ 771.18 Lakhs (31st March, 2019 - ₹ 679.18 Lakhs).
-Additionally, during the year, the Company has recognised an amount of ₹ 122.42 Lakhs (31st March, 2019 - ₹ 144.43 Lakhs) as guarantee commission charge in the Statement of Profit and Loss under Note 25 - Finance costs.
+The amount of financial benefit taken to Other Equity as at 31st March, 2021 is ₹ 827.55 lakhs (31st March, 2020 - ₹ 771.18 lakhs).
+Additionally, during the year, the Company has recognised an amount of ₹ 107.52 lakhs (31st March, 2020 - ₹ 122.42 lakhs) as guarantee commission charge in the Statement of Profit and Loss under Note 25 - Finance costs.